 The benefits of electric power are obvious when you consider that an electric motor delivers its peak toque at zero revs, so a fully capable off-road machine may not need low-range gearing at all.
 (Gearing is there to magnify torque, remember.)

-For the tech-minded, check out our explanation of hybrid technology and for an idea of how a hybrid will work for you, here are our test findings of Australian-market hybrid systems as at early 2022.
+For the tech-minded, check out our explanation of hybrid technology and for an idea of how a hybrid will work for you, here are our test findings of Australian-market hybrid systems.

-Without spelling out any product details in advance, Toyota has said it will introduce hybrid powertrains to its Prado and HiLux lineup, and possibly the 300 Series.
+Without spelling out many product details in advance, Toyota has said it will introduce hybrid powertrains to its Prado and HiLux lineup, and possibly the 300 Series.

 Toyota has more hybrid production vehicle experience than any other maker.
-It all started with the Prius and has spread across the company’s sedan and SUV products.
+It all started with the Prius and has spread across the company’s sedan and SUV products, so it’s a complete mystery why the company doesn’t have a PHEV 4WD.

 The RAV4 Hybrid started off most times on battery power alone and the petrol engine cut in during acceleration.
 From then on it was difficult to tell which engine/motor was doing most of the work, because progress was almost silent.
 The CVT transmission shifted almost imperceptibly and was indistinguishable from a torque-converter auto box.